 Thus he reached an island which was abandoned because of its repugnant nature, where no one came for fear of venomous creatures and which is situated at the foot of the Alps

-The relics of Saint Honoratus, an important historical ecclesiastical figure were preserved in Alyscans at Arles.
+The relics of Saint Honoratus, one of the founding fathers of western monasticism, were preserved in Alyscans at Arles.
 There were seven churches at the Alyscans, the ancient necropolis where pilgrims congregated before setting out on the Toulouse Road to Compostela.
 In the Pilgrim’s Guide it was written that “the remains of numerous holy martyrs and confessors are resting there”.

 These relics were powerful enough to assure salvation at the final Resurrection.
 One of the seven was the imposing pilgrimage church of Saint Honoratus, a founder of western monasticism, whose mortal remains were held in the crypt.